Breakfast Cookies (Paleo, Grain Free, Flourless)

 Natural Chocolate Extract, Natural Vanilla Extract, Stevia Leaf, Cinnamon, Natural Sea Salt

 So then I mixed all the things I like to put in my protein shakes… and made a cookie!
+The perfect breakfast cookie for my family!

 While Jack’s cookies looked good, and he obviously liked them, I feel they needed a moist component.
 Ha, I said moist.
 What a weird word.
 Anyway, back to being an adult.